Feedbooks

-Feedbooks is a digital library and cloud publishing service for both public domain and original books founded in June 2007 and based in Paris, France.
+Feedbooks was a digital library and cloud publishing service for both public domain and original books founded in June 2007 and based in Paris, France.
 The main focus of the web site is providing e-books with particularly high-quality typesetting in multiple formats, particularly EPUB, Kindle, and PDF formats.

+The website announced in 2024 that it will be shut down and replaced by Cantook.
+As of July, 23, 2024, the domain feedbooks.com redirects to Cantook.com.

 Features

 Custom PDF generation settings, like trim size dimensions and margins, are possible on the site.
 Feedbooks offers over 80,000 ebooks.
 As of 2011, Feedbooks distributed around 3 million ebooks every month.